International Vehicle Shipping

 Unlike other companies that only deal with vehicles, or only deal with cargo, SDC International Shipping is a freight forwarder licensed by the Federal Maritime Commission for all marine commercial and residential exports.
 Our experts will work with you to find the vehicle shipping combination that works best for your particular move.
 We aren’t trying to sell you the particular service that we have, we have all the services and want to help you chose what works best for you.

-The Value of International Vehicle Shipping
+International Vehicle Shipping – the Value

 Vehicles bought in the United States are affordable compared to most countries in the world.
 In many countries, there are high taxes on automobile purchases in addition to high local sales taxes called value-added tax (VAT).
 This is especially true for European countries, where the average VAT is 20% and other taxes may reach 100% of the vehicle’s value.